 Higher APY (usually)

-Top HYSAs in May 2026 pay 4.10% APY (Marcus).
-Top MMAs pay up to 4.50% (Quontic) -- but the best HYSA rates are competitive with mid-table MMAs, and HYSAs have no minimums.
+Top HYSAs in June 2026 pay around 4.00% APY (Bread, LendingClub).
+Top MMAs pay up to about 3.90% (ZYNLO, EverBank) -- the best HYSA rates edge the best MMAs, and HYSAs have no minimums.

 No minimums required